captainrobbo/wikijstest/manuals/cms/scoring-tab.md

 **Filter genders**: Choose from the drop-down which gender you want the scoring to affect.
 In this example, we would choose Ladies, as it is only for Women (W35-W44).
 **Filter teams**: Manually type the teams you want the scoring to affect, separated by a comma (e.g. BEL,THH,HHH).
 If you want it to affect all teams, just leave it blank.
 **Method**: Choose from the available drop-downs:
-*Sum of filtered race positions*:
+*Sum of filtered race positions*: Athletes outside a scoring team (non-scorers) are not included in positions/points.
+For example, if an athlete comes 75th and there are 10 non scorers in front of them, they score  65 points.
-*Sum of absolute race positions*:
+*Sum of absolute race positions*: Regardless of whether athletes are scoring or not, they are included in the points calculation.
+For example, if an athlete comes 295th they score 295 points regardless of whether there are non-scorers in front of them or not.
 *Mob match, scorers = smallest team, eliminating non-scorers*:
 *Sum of times*: Cumulative times by the number of finishers/scorers per team *Sum of age grades*: